logicalclocks/machine-learning-api/docs/CONTRIBUTING.md

 On docs.hopsworks.ai we implement the following versioning scheme:

-- current master branches (e.g. of hsfs corresponding to master of Hopsworks): rendered as current Hopsworks snapshot version, e.g. **2.2.0-SNAPSHOT [dev]**, where `dev` is an alias to indicate that this is an unstable version.
+- current master branches (e.g. of hsml corresponding to master of Hopsworks): rendered as current Hopsworks snapshot version, e.g. **2.2.0-SNAPSHOT [dev]**, where `dev` is an alias to indicate that this is an unstable version.
 - the latest release: rendered with full current version, e.g. **2.1.5 [latest]** with `latest` alias to indicate that this is the latest stable release.
 - previous stable releases: rendered without alias, e.g. **2.1.4**.